 Angela's course includes membership in one of two secret Facebook groups where club members can help and support each other as they implement the weekly strategies.
 I'm in both groups, and I wish I could give you access because you'd be amazed at what goes on there!
 I love the way teachers share helpful ideas about everything from classroom management to curriculum content.
 After reading just a few posts, I felt privileged to be a part of such an amazing community!

 Since I can't give you access to one of Angela's Facebook groups, I decided to create my own, Teachers Working Smarter, as a place where teachers who LOVE the program can connect with those who want to learn more about it.
-My Facebook group is currently closed to new members because its only purpose is to connect current members with people who want to join the club.
-It will open again in December, and if you'd like me to send you an invitation then, sign up for Angela's lesson, Overcoming Digital Clutter.

 Make a Personal Commitment to Achieve Work/Life Balance